- About project

 - International services

-Yurina Elena Aleksandrovna, doctor of economics, full professor
+Yurina Elena Aleksandrovna, doctor of of economics, full professor

 Tambov State University named after G.R.
 Derzhavin, Russia